Add Captions to Images

 - Under the Advanced tab, check “Use Figure/Caption” checkbox and click OK.

-- You will have a caption field below the image.
-Highlight and change the image caption as you wish.
+- You will see a caption field below the image.
+Click into the designated area and input your caption.

 <img alt="" class="" height="284" src="/images/female-placeholder-image.jpg" width="243" />